DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- New: Hungarian Cmk[eD] locale variant.
 	- New: Zoom and Move hotkeys for the help image, cycling between image sizes and positions.
 Set e.g., imgZoom = 60,100,150 (%) in EPKL_Settings.
 	- Tutorial on making a layout variant in README.
 How to make and activate a layout, changing locale, remaps and a keys mappings.
 	- Moved the BaseLayout files up one tree level.
-In layout.ini, use its file path from Layouts w/o extension, e.g., Colemak-VK\BaseLayout_Cmk-VK-ISO
+In layout.ini, use its file path from Layouts w/o extension, e.g., Colemak\BaseLayout_Cmk-VK-ISO
 	- 'Spc' and 'Tab' layout mappings, sending {Blind}{Key}.
 Makes for compact layout entries for the delimiting whitespace characters.
 	- Direct Extend key mapping, e.g., for CapsLock use 'SC03A = Extend Modifier' rather than the extend_key setting with a mapped key as before.
 	- Extend layers can be set as hard/soft in the _Extend file.
 Soft layers follow mnemonic letter mappings, hard ones are positional (like my Ext1/2).